 Tips and Resources for Anyone Wishing to Further their Skill in Studying the Bible:

-BibleGateway.com FREE tool for searching the Bible in any version.
-You can do a search of EVERY English translation of one verse with one click.
+BibleGateway.com FREE tool for searching the Bible in many modern versions (again, most OT translations come from the Masoretic Text which have problematic areas – just always fact check against older texts).
+You can do a search of the English translation of one verse with one click.
 Also offer commentaries and libraries of info to study, along with devotionals, etc.

 Audio Bible! (many options in Amazon or iTunes)